Puck Components

 OberonCMS uses Puck’s component model.
-Components (called “blocks”) are defined
+Puck components are defined in the client-safe config at

-create-oberon-app scaffolds a minimal Text component as a starting point:
+create-oberon-app scaffolds starter apps with a minimal Text component as a starting point:

 version: 1,